 A common question I see during training is “Why do my files say [Compatibility Mode] in the title bar area?” and this is a good question.
-Today I want to explain Compatibility Mode and file formats for Microsoft Office.
+Today I want to explain Compatibility Mode and file formats in relation to Microsoft Excel.
 To understand compatibility mode and how we fix this you need to understand file extensions.

-In older versions of Microsoft Office users became familiar with the file extension used for each program.
-A .doc file was Microsoft Word, a .xls was Microsoft Excel, a .ppt was Microsoft PowerPoint, and so forth.
-With the launch of Microsoft Office 2007 a new file extension was introduced and these new extensions have continued on to the latest versions we are using today.
+In older versions of Microsoft Excel users became familiar with the file extension used for each program.
+We knew that a .xls file was Microsoft Excel.
+With the launch of Microsoft Office 2007 a new file extension was introduced for each program and these new extensions have continued on to the latest versions we are using today.

 The latest Microsoft Office file formats are based on XML, which stands for Extensible Markup Language.
 XML is essentially a definition of how a file will be structured and it gave new functionality to the Office suite of programs.

 These new file extensions now have either an m or x appended to the end.
 An M will allow a user to identify the file uses XML with macros, whilst a file with an X appended will identify the file uses XML with no macros.